-P roceeds Initial Shares St trike Price First Expiration Date Shares as of March 31, 2019 (in t housands) 2022 Warrants \$ 54,071 5,806,936 \$ 203.40 September 1, 2022 5,806,936 2018 Warrants \$ 84,525 7,783,023 \$ 107.46 February 1, 2019 2,853,811
+roceeds Initial Shares S trike Price First Expiration Date Shares as of September 30, 2019 (in thousands) 2022 Warrants \$ 54,071 5,806,936 \$ 203.40 September 1, 2022 5,806,936 2018 Warrants \$ 84,525 7,783,023 \$ 107.46 February 1, 2019

 Separately, we entered into warrant transactions with certain investment banks, whereby we sold warrants to acquire, subject to adjustment, the number of shares of our common stock shown in the table above (the 2022 Warrants and 2018 Warrants, respectively, and collectively, the Warrants).
 If the average market value per share of our common stock for the reporting period, as measured under the Warrants, exceeds the strike price of the respective Warrants, such Warrants would have a dilutive effect on our earnings per share to the extent we report net income.
-According to the terms of each of the Warrants, the Warrants will be automatically exercised over a 60 trading day period beginning on the first expiration date of the respective Warrants as set forth above.
+According to the terms of each of the Warrants, the 2018 Warrants were automatically exercised and the 2022 Warrants will be automatically exercised over a 60 trading day period beginning on the first expiration date of the respective Warrants as set forth above.
 The Warrants are separate transactions and are not remeasured through earnings each reporting period.
 The Warrants are not part of the Notes or Note Hedges.

-As the remaining 2018 Warrants and the 2022 Warrants will be net share settled, the total number of shares of our common stock we will issue depends on the daily volume-weighted average stock prices over a 60 trading day period beginning on the first expiration date of the 2018 Warrants, which was February 1, 2019, and the first expiration date of the 2022 Warrants, which will be September 1, 2022.
-We issued approximately 2.7 million shares of our common stock upon the automatic exercise of a portion of the 2018 Warrants during the three months ended March 31, 2019 and approximately 1.6 million shares of our common stock upon the automatic exercise of the remaining 2018 Warrants during the quarter ending June 30, 2019.
-As of the date of the issuance of these condensed consolidated financial statements, the 2018 Warrants are no longer outstanding.
+As the 2022 Warrants will be net share settled, the total number of shares of our common stock we will issue depends on the daily volume-weighted average stock prices over a 60 trading day period beginning on the first expiration date of the 2022 Warrants, which will be September 1, 2022.
+We issued approximately 4.3 million shares of our common stock upon the automatic exercise of the 2018 Warrants during the nine months ended September 30, 2019.
+The 2018 Warrants were no longer outstanding as of the second quarter of 2019.
 We expect to issue additional shares of our common stock in the second half of 2022 upon the automatic exercise of the 2022 Warrants.
 The 2022 Warrants could have a dilutive effect to the extent that the daily volume-weighted average stock prices over a 60 trading day period beginning on September 1, 2022 exceeds the strike price of the 2022 Warrants.
-Based on the volume-weighted average stock price on March 31, 2019, the total number of shares of our common stock to be issued upon the automatic exercise of the 2022 Warrants would be approximately 1.0 million.
-The actual number of shares of our common stock issuable upon the automatic exercise of the 2022 Warrants, if any, is unknown at this time.
+Based on the volume-weighted average stock price on September 30, 2019, the total number of shares of our common stock to be issued upon the automatic exercise of the 2022 Warrants, if any, is unknown at this time.

-(11) Accumulated Other Comprehensive Income (Loss)
+(12) Accumulated Other Comprehensive Income (Loss)

-The components of accumulated other comprehensive (loss) income, net of tax, consist of the following (in thousands):
+The components of accumulated other comprehensive income (loss), net of tax, consist of the following (in thousands):

-Mar rch 31, 2019 December 31, 2018

-\$ 9,979 \$ 344

-344 (4,379)

-\$ 10,323 \$ (4,035)

-Mar \$ \$ 344 \$ 9,979 \$ 344
+September 30, 2019 December 31, 2018 Foreign currency translation adjustment \$ 15,076 \$ 344 Net unrealized gain (loss) on investments, net of tax 4,555 (4,379) Accumulated other comprehensive income (loss) \$ 19,631 \$ (4,035)

-Reclassification adjustments out of accumulated other comprehensive (loss) income into net income (loss) were immaterial for all periods presented.
+Reclassification adjustments out of accumulated other comprehensive income (loss) into net loss were immaterial for all periods presented.

-(12) Stockholders' Equity
+(13) Stockholders' Equity